Working collaboratively in a group has long been seen as an effective way to accomplish great things.

 Everyone should understand who will do what and when their contributions are due.

-It ensures that no one person takes on too much work or gets left behind during the process.
+It ensures that no one takes on too much work or gets left behind during the process.

 Group members should also communicate regularly throughout the project to ensure that everyone stays up-to-date on progress and any issues that